John Gardner (Continental Congress)

 John Gardner (1747-1808) was an American farmer from South Kingstown and Narragansett, Rhode Island.
 He was a delegate to the Continental Congress for Rhode Island in 1789.
 Many sources spell his last name as Gardiner.

-John’s parents were Colonel John Gardner (1696-1770) and his second wife, Mary (Taylor) Gardner.
+Gardner's parents were Colonel John Gardner (1696-1770) and his second wife, Mary (Taylor) Gardner.
 He was born in South Kingstown in 1747.
-During the early days of the Revolutionary War he served with a militia company known as the Kingstown Reds, and was commissioned as a Captain in November 1775.
+During the early days of the Revolutionary War he served with a militia company known as the Kingstown Reds, and was commissioned as a captain in November 1775.

 Gardner served several times as a judge, or justice of the peace.
 His first such appointment came in 1776, and his last in 1791.
 In 1786 and 1787 he served in the Rhode Island General Assembly as a member of the Paper Money Party.
 The Assembly sent him as a delegate to the Continental Congress in 1789.

 John died in South Kingstown on October 18, 1808.